“To handle yourself, use your head; to handle others, use your heart” ~ Eleanor Roosevelt

 ― Lewis Carroll, Alice in Wonderland

-Driven by blind passion and an undefined “purpose” heading towards the cliffs of doom like lemmings.
-Ignoring any advice that doesn’t fit with their “mission”.
+Driven by blind passion and an undefined “mission” heading towards the cliffs of doom like lemmings.
+Ignoring any advice that doesn’t fit with this “mission”.

-While I agree that there may be many naysayers and critics this is the time to ask questions and listen.
-Reflect on every piece of information you can collect and everything you hear from anyone.
+While I agree that there will be many naysayers and critics this is the time to ask questions and listen.
+Reflect on all the information you can collect and everything you hear from anyone.

 If you’re seriously thinking about starting a small business that may become successful... take it slow... work step by step.